Relm4/book/src/async.md

 To tell the `component` macro that we're using an async trait, we pass the `async` parameter to it.
 The `component` macro will then utilize the `async_trait` crate behind the scenes to make everything work.
 Also, we need to use `AsyncComponent` instead of `Component` as trait.
-Apart from that, the first section is indentical.
+Apart from that, the first section is identical.

 > Similarly, the `factory` macro needs the `async` parameter for async factories and the trait changes from `FactoryComponent` to `AsyncFactoryComponent`.